NickGrunert/master-thesis/modules/02_algorithm.typ

     While no clipping shows very low distinguishable values, the shape of the roof becomes visible after the clipping is applied.
     Inside the value graph, the hills representing the individual segments become visible.
     It should be noted that in the example shown no normalisation was applied, but the general effect is not affected by this.
-    Said theory of base area detection can also be seen in the visualization of the clipped values in the bottom column of the graphs.
+    Said theory of base area detection can also be seen in the visualisation of the clipped values in the bottom column of the graphs.

     #subpar.grid(
       columns: 2,